-The potential for risk of bias in model development and validation studies is increased when participant data from existing data sources, such as existing cohort studies or routine care registries, are used.
-In such instances, participants are often included using other criteria than would be applied in a study specifically designed for developing or validating a prediction model.
-For routine care registries, participant data on inclusion and exclusion criteria are often inconsistently measured and recorded.(19, 43) For example, in relation to the Clinical Practice Research Datalink (CPRD), Herrett et al. state that “the quality of primary care data is variable because data are entered by GPs during routine consultations, not for the purpose of research.
+The potential for risk of bias in model development and validation studies is increased when participant data are from existing data sources, such as existing cohort studies or routine care registries.
+This is because data are often not collected using a protocol that was designed specifically for prediction model purposes but for some other purpose.For routine care registries, data relating to inclusion and exclusion criteria are often inconsistently measured and recorded.(19, 43) For example, in relation to the Clinical Practice Research Datalink (CPRD), Herrett et al. state that “the quality of primary care data is variable because data are entered by GPs during routine consultations, not for the purpose of research.
 Researchers must therefore undertake comprehensive data quality checks before undertaking a study”.(43)

-Data from randomised intervention trials can also be used for prognostic model development or validation.
-One or more arms of the trial can provide the necessary data.
-However, the randomised treatments may need to be included as separate predictors to account for any treatment effects, as effective treatments are themselves predictors of outcome risk.(44, 45)(46-49)
+Data from one or more arms of randomised intervention trials can also be used for prognostic model development or validation.
+However, the randomised treatments may need to be included as separate predictors to account for any treatment effects, as effective treatments are predictors of the outcome.(44, 45) RCTs also usually have more restricted inclusion criteria typically leading to smaller distributions of the predictors (so-called smaller case-mix).
+It has been shown that models developed or validated using data with smaller predictor distribution (smaller case mix) tend to show a lower discriminative ability than models developed or validated from data sources where the predictors have a broader distribution.(46-49) This is because in the former the range of a model’s predicted probability is smaller and therefore the discriminative ability of the model is smaller as well.

 Case-cohort or nested case-control studies, in which participants with the outcome (cases) and without the outcome (non-cases or controls) are sampled from a pre-existing, well described cohorts or routine care registries of known size, can be considered at low risk of bias provided researchers appropriately adjust for the original cohort or registry outcome frequency in the analysis (see signalling question 4.6).(32, 50-53) If they do not, the study is at high risk of bias.
 For example, for logistic prediction models, reweighting the controls and cases by the inverse sampling fraction (from the original cohort or registry) allows correct estimation of baseline risk, allowing corrected absolute predicted probabilities and model calibration measures to be obtained.(50-53) Case-control studies in which cases and controls are not sampled from a pre-specified and well defined cohort or registry, are at high risk of bias.
 This is because the definition and number of the selected cases and controls relative to the source population is unclear.
 Accordingly, baseline risks or hazards and absolute outcome probabilities cannot be correctly adjusted for.(32)